Building Shareable Components

 New Component Access

-When a new component that requires a new file is added to the library then the access must be enabled for other users.
-A user with an admin level role is required to activate this in the admin panel/
+When a new component that requires a new file is added to the library, enable access for other users.
+A user with an admin-level role is required to activate this in the admin panel.

 Final Tips

-- Remember that Figma is a tool for the design team.
-Whilst we aim to follow development if there are ways to make things easier for designers to achieve their goals that should be prioritised.
+• Remember that Figma is a tool for the design squad.
+Whilst aiming to follow development, prioritise ways to make things easier for designers to achieve their goals

-- Use as few nested layers as possible, they make drilling too content difficult.
+• Use as few nested layers as possible, as they make drilling into the content difficult

-- Remember to follow the existing guidelines for building components files and variant naming conventions.
+• Follow the existing guidelines for building component files and variant naming conventions

-- When your component is approved you are ready to publish
+• When the component is approved, it is ready to publish

-- Add a save point in the version history of the master file and published the component
+• Add a save point in the version history of the master file and publish the component

-- If it is a new component remember to enable it for the wider team
+• If it is a new component, enable it for the wider squad